-Like many other older, Slavic-based Orthodox parishes in America which were formed in the early part of the 20th century, SS Peter and Paul parish in Herkimer has its roots in Slavic-language based immigrants who arrived and settled in a new area in this country, in this case, the Mohawk Valley of upstate New York.
-The seeds for the church were sown by 25 Russian and Carpatho-Russian people who organized into a parish.
+Like many other older, Slavic-based Orthodox parishes in America which were formed in the early part of the 20th century, SS Peter and Paul parish in Herkimer has its roots in Slavic-language based immigrants who arrived in the late 1800s and early 1900s, eventually settling in and the Mohawk Valley of upstate New York.
+This area was predominately populated by northern Europeans in the countryside and villages, and southern Europeans in the urban areas.
+There were few Orthodox parishes outside the major cities.
+The seeds for the church were sown by 25 Russian and Carpatho-Russian Orthodox who organized into a parish.
 The first service was held in an Episcopal Church in December 1916 by Fr Peter Halkowich, who was appointed the first pastor of the parish by Metropolitan Platon.

 During the ensuing years the parish continued to grow with the addition of new families.
 This progress continued for many years as the church "grew and waxed strong."